10 Happiness Tips to Start The New Year RightLast updated: December 7th, 2022 Published on: January 10, 2019

-As the New Year starts, it’s filled with hope and aspirations (usually); everyone’s thinking about resolutions, planning their next trip, or simply contemplating what exciting new things they want to do in 2019.
+As the New Year starts, it’s filled with hope and aspirations (usually); everyone’s thinking about resolutions, planning their next trip, or simply contemplating what exciting new things they want to do.

 But really we are looking at one thing: how to have a better and happier New Year?

 When you think about it, why would you do anything if it doesn’t make you happier?
 Why would you go to work, start a company or have children, if any of these don’t make you happier?
 So as part of our Believe in Happy campaign, we have decided to suggest some of our best tips on how we, at Funky Pigeon, try our best to stay happy every day.

 Start by making a list of all the small things that contribute to your happiness.
 From feeling the sun warming your face, to the birds singing as you walk to work, or maybe the taste of your first morning coffee.
 Keeping such a list helps to stay focused on the present as you go through each day, and will remind you how many great things there are in your life.

 Try to break down every good thing in the different areas of your life, such as work, family, friends and yourself.
 Then, start to review all the positive things which surround you in each category, to make sure you aren’t forgetting anything.
 This practical exercise is crucial in helping you feel grateful and satisfied for what you already have.